Roy H. Campbell

 Roy H. Campbell is a computer scientist and the Sohaib and Sara Abbasi Professor emeritus at University of Illinois at Urbana–Champaign and director of the Assured Cloud Computing University Center of Excellence.
 Campbell is best known for his work in operating systems, parallel computing, and multimedia on the internet.

 Early life and education

 Roy Harold Campbell grew up outside of London, UK; his father died when Campbell was young and his mother ran a wholesale-cloth business.
-He received a B.S. in mathematics from the University of Sussex in 1969.
-He then completed an M.S. in 1972 and Ph.D. in 1976, both in computer science, from the University of Newcastle upon Tyne.
+He received a B.Sc. in mathematics from the University of Sussex in 1969.
+He then completed an M.Sc. in 1972 and Ph.D. in 1976, both in computer science, from the University of Newcastle upon Tyne.
 His Ph.D. was advised by Hugh C. Lauer and Brian Randell, entitled 'Path Expressions: A technique for specifying process synchronization'.

 Campbell moved to the United States in 1976 with his wife Ann Campbell to pursue an academic posting at UIUC.